 Evidence Statements Regarding Acupuncture Good Evidence Evidence Statement Design The small therapeutic effects of needle acupuncture, active laser acupuncture, and sham acupuncture for reducing pain or improving function among patients older than 50 years with moderate to severe chronic knee pain from symptoms of osteoarthritis are due to non-specific effects similar to placebo.
 Negative randomized clinical trial Acupuncture is effective in the treatment of low back pain in patients with positive expectations of acupuncture.
 Randomized clinical trial Acupuncture, true or sham, is superior to usual care for the reduction of disability and pain in patients with chronic nonspecific low back pain, but true and sham acupuncture are likely to be equally effective.
-Randomized clinical trial Some Evidence Evidence Statement Design In the setting of chronic joint pain arising from aromatase inhibitor treatment of non-metastatic breast cancer, the symptomatic relief from acupuncture is strongly influenced by the expectations with which patients approach treatment, and a patient who expects significant benefits from acupuncture is more likely to derive benefits from sham acupuncture than a patient with low expectations is to derive benefits from real acupuncture.
-On average, real and sham acupuncture do not lead to significantly different symptom responses, but different treatment expectations Randomized clinical trial

-Evidence Statements Regarding Acupuncture

-do lead to different symptom responses.

-Some Evidence, continued Acupuncture is better than no acupuncture for axial chronic low back pain.
 Randomized clinical trial

+Evidence Statements Regarding Acupuncture Some Evidence Evidence Statement Design In the setting of chronic joint pain arising from aromatase inhibitor treatment of non-metastatic breast cancer, the symptomatic relief from acupuncture is strongly influenced by the expectations with which patients approach treatment, and a patient who expects significant benefits from acupuncture is more likely to derive benefits from sham acupuncture than a patient with low expectations is to derive benefits from real acupuncture.
+On average, real and sham acupuncture do not lead to significantly different symptom responses, but different treatment expectations do lead to different symptom responses.
+Randomized clinical trial Acupuncture is better than no acupuncture for axial chronic low back pain.
+Randomized clinical trial e.
+Stimulation: are not meant to be applied to acupuncture and acupuncture with electrical stimulation separately.
+The time frames are to be applied to all acupuncture treatments regardless of the type or combination of therapies being provided.

 Summary of Evidence Regarding Acupuncture